 The bear was dead.
-It ws just before noon.
+It was just before noon.

 Bridger was lying head downwards on a steep rocky slope, on his belly.
 The bear was upslope of him, bunched up.
 It was nearly 400 lbs of flesh, claws and fur, with its teeth still locked onto Bridger’s right calf muscle.
 Its head was twisted behind his knee.

 He was trapped, wedged on the slope between boulders and brush.
-Attempts at movement brought excruciating pain that almost, but not quite, rendered him unconscious.
-He could reach back and feel the bear’s jaws and teeth, and something slimy inside the jaws.
-That was his calf muscle.
-He couldn’t release his leg from the bear’s jaws, or shift his position.
+Moving brought excruciating pain that almost, but not quite, rendered him unconscious.
+He could reach back and feel the bear’s jaws and teeth, and something slimy trapped inside the jaws — his calf muscle.
+He couldn’t release his leg from the bear’s jaws or shift his position.

 Janelle had heard the shots and his screams.
-She knew something is very wrong.
-Their daughter started to run to rescue daddy, and her mother had to stop her.
+She knew something was very wrong.
+Their daughter started to run to rescue her daddy, and her mother stopped her.
 All four children were with her.

 Janelle shouted “Where’s the bear!?”

-Janelle and the daughter came up the slope from the vehicles.
+Janelle and their daughter came up the slope from the vehicles.
 They couldn’t unlock the bear’s jaws from his leg.
-The slope, brush, rocks and 400 lb body of the bear rendered it impossible.
+The slope, brush, rocks and 400-lb body of the black bear rendered it impossible.
 The muscle of Bridger’s calf had been twisted, locking muscle, teeth, and jaws together.
-Janelle called emergency responders, her brother Brad, and friends.
+Janelle called law enforcement, emergency responders, her brother Brad, and friends.

-Devout Christians, the family prayed as they attempted to disentangle man and bear.
+Devout Christians, the family prayed as everyone attempted to disentangle man and bear.